Esri/arcgis-maps-sdk-java-samples/local_server/local-server-feature-layer/README.md

 Specific versions of ArcGIS Maps SDK for Local Server are compatible with the version of ArcGIS Pro you use to create geoprocessing and map packages.
 For example, the ArcGIS Maps SDK for Java v100.11.0 is configured for Local Server v100.10.0 which provides compatibility for packages created with ArcGIS Pro 2.7.x.
 For more information see the [ArcGIS Developers guide](https://developers.arcgis.com/java/reference/system-requirements/#local-server-version-compatibility-with-arcgis-desktop-and-arcgis-pro).

-To configure the ArcGIS Maps SDK for Java v100.11.0 to work with Local Server 100.9.0:
+To configure the ArcGIS Maps SDK for Java v100.11.0 to work with ArcGIS Maps SDK for Local Server 100.9.0:

 * Development machine:
     * Locate the Local Server installation directory and rename the folder from `LocalServer100.9` to `LocalServer100.10`.